 One consideration unique to transgender individuals is gender grouping and housing.
-If the program offers single-gender counseling or activities, will a transgender individual be allowed to participate in the gender group with which they identify?
-Similarly, if the person participates in a residential treatment program, will they be welcome to stay in the facilities that match the gender they identify with?
+If the program offers single-gender counseling or activities, will a transgender individual participate in the gender group they identify with?
+Similarly, if the person engages in a residential treatment program, will they be welcome to stay in the facilities that match the gender they identify with?
 These considerations are critical in finding a program where LGBTQ people can be themselves while receiving treatment.

 LGBTQ-Inclusive vs. Affirmative Treatment